kulkarni618/AMPLS/README.md

 Deployment Ready: Exported to ONNX format for broad compatibility and future real-world integration.

 6. Getting Started (Simulation)
-(This section is conceptual, assuming you would provide instructions for someone to run your simulation if it were publicly available.
-Adjust as needed.)

 To run the AMPLS simulation environment and observe the autonomous landing agent: